QA / Software Testing

 Regulators expect a clear, documented path that connects every feature request to a verified, tested outcome.
 If a company cannot easily show which tests cover which requirements and produce evidence that the tests passed, audits can fail, leading to fines, product recalls, or halted operations.

-Maintaining this level of traceability manually is exhausting.
-It demands disciplined documentation practices, version control, and consistent tracking of changes throughout the development lifecycle.
-This will all be flexible enough to accommodate unavoidable iterations and updates.
+Maintaining traceability in software testing manually is exhausting.
+It requires disciplined documentation, proper version control, and consistent tracking of changes throughout the development lifecycle.
+All of this must remain flexible enough to accommodate unavoidable iterations and updates.

 4. Balancing Innovation with Risk Aversion